brianglass/anastasis/files/thursday_matins.md

 color:red">Ode 5.
 Irmos.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">Â”O Christ you have become the Mediator between God and men, for through you, Master, from the night of ignorance we have access to your Father, the source of light.Â”</span>
+font-family:&quot;Book Antiqua&quot;">”O Christ you have become the Mediator between God and men, for through you, Master, from the night of ignorance we have access to your Father, the source of light.”</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red">Troparia.</span>